cassiomolin/http-patch-spring/README.md

 }
 ```

-The constructor will invoke the parent's constructor indicating the supported media type:
+The constructor will invoke the parent's constructor indicating the supported media type for this converter:

 ```java
 public JsonPatchHttpMessageConverter() {